The Department of Linguistics Diversity Statement

 In line with its mission to create and maintain a diverse community in which students, faculty and staff can thrive, free from any sort of harassment, intimidation, discrimination or retaliation, each semester UNM Linguistics appoints a graduate student who will assist the department in achieving its diversity goals by serving as Diversity Liaison.
-The Diversity Liaison for the Fall 2020 semester is Deb Wager.
-Please send any questions or comments to email@example.com.
+The current Diversity Liaison is David Player.
+Please send any questions or comments to firstname.lastname@example.org.

 AISS - American Indian Student Services: provides cultural and academic programming for American Indian students attending UNM in an effort to ensure their academic achievement and assist in the development of personal, cultural, and social success.